bantin/matplotlib-ephys/README.md

 ============

 Matplotlib-ephys is a Python package that does only one thing.
-It can be used to plot electrophysiological recordings, in the form of voltage and current time series.
+It can be used to plot electrophysiological recordings, in the form of voltage and current time series, such as patch-clamp or in-silico recordings.
-It has however, the interesting capability of being to plot bars, which can be tedious to do manually.
+It has however, the interesting capability of being able to plot bars, which can be tedious to do manually.

 Requirements
 ============